La-Lojban/lojban.pw/pages/books/learn-lojban.md

 > _It will happen after I went to the mountain._
 > `I in future: in past: go to the mountain.`

-The rule of reading terms from the left to the right can be overriden by connecting terms with the conjunction **ce'e**:
+The rule of reading terms from the left to the right can be overriden by connecting modal particles with the conjunction **ce'e**:

 > **mi ba ce'e pu klama le cmana**
 > _I went and will go to the mountain._